BackmanLab/PWSpy/README.md

 # PWSpy
-A python module dedicated to analysis of Partial Wave Spectroscopyic Microscopy data.
+A Python module dedicated to analysis of Partial Wave Spectroscopyic Microscopy data.

 ## Documentation
 This project is automatically documented by "Sphinx".
 If you have Sphinx installed then you can compile documentation to HTML